johnshvets/johnshvets/README.md

 ### Hi there 👋, I’m John!
-Experienced in React, TypeScript, JavaScript, Redux, Next.js, REST APIs, GraphQL, Tailwind, HTML, SCSS, CSS, styled-components, and Ant Design.
-Developed single-page applications for healthcare, e-commerce, social care, insurtech, and monetization platforms.
-Proficient in Next.js for creating dynamic web pages and TypeScript.
-Integrated Twilio, Agora, Auth0, Stripe, and Ecommpay to enable advanced features such as chat functionality, video calls, web authorization, and payments.
-Committed to enhancing app design and functionality, consistently exceeding expectations.
-Collaborative, adaptable, and driven to tackle new challenges.
+Results-driven Frontend Engineer with a strong user-first and accessibility-focused mindset, passionate about building inclusive, high-performing interfaces that balance functionality and design excellence.
+Known for delivering scalable, intuitive solutions, I thrive at the intersection of design and usability.

+Proficient in TypeScript, ReactJS, React Native, Next.js, GraphQL, Tailwind, and AWS, with extensive experience integrating third-party services like Twilio, Agora, Auth0, and Stripe to enhance applications with real-time chat, video calls, authentication, and seamless payments.

+I focus on creating accessible, user-centric applications that ensure broad usability for all users.
+Committed to performance optimization, scalability, and secure e-commerce solutions, I continuously improve products to meet and exceed user expectations.

 <!--
 **johnshvets/johnshvets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.